aditi-bhaskar/aut2025-cs149/asst2/answers.md

 #### Describe one test that you implemented for this assignment.
 What does the test do, what is it meant to check, and how did you verify that your solution to the assignment did well on your test?
 Did the result of the test you added cause you to change your assignment implementation?

-We created a test which adds 1 to 10000 array elements, and batches this into tasks of size 1-element with a small sleep, except for one task which processes a large chunk of the elements.
+We created a test which adds 1 to 10000 array elements, and batches this into tasks of size 1-element with a small sleep, except for one task which processes a large chunk of the elements (all the remaining elements).

 We tested correctness and runtime when the work was distributed unevenly, and was meant to especially test our work-stealing capabilities.
 Note that our `Always_Spawn` was implemented with static assignment, so it took longer than the thread pool methods -- likely because the threads didn't steal work!
 Our test result did not cause us to change our assignment implementation.

-We see that the parallelized task pool implementation does much better.
+We see that the parallelized task pool implementation does much better --- because threads can grab new tasks when they are finished (in this case this would be the single-element tasks).
 Here are our performance results on Myth:

 ```
 Sync, 8 threads ===================================================